 Website Access – WOCA’s website includes Members’ Only access to a vibrant online community of women with a wide array of experience in the performing arts field.
 Meeting minutes, an events calendar, and the Membership Directory with member profiles and contact information are also available in the WOCA Member Center.

 *Professional Development and Networking events are open to non-members, however, fees may apply.
 Special Interest Sessions and Annual Meetings are also open to non-members, however, only members have voting rights at annual meetings.
-ALL programs, initiatives and events are FREE for WOCA members.
+WOCA strives to create economic accessibility by offering all programs, initiatives and events free or low-cost for WOCA members.